Probabilistic patient risk profiling with pair-copula constructions: Application: patient risk profiling with vine copula-based classifiers

 Next, we assess bivariate copula fits using normal score plots, which visually highlight tail asymmetry and deviations from a Gaussian copula.
 We adopt the latent normal score construction introduced by \cite{pan2024assessing} for continuous-ordinal pairs.
 This method replaces the ordinal variable with a pseudo-continuous latent Gaussian variable, preserving its empirical marginal distribution and the polyserial correlation with the continuous variable.

-\autoref{fig:normal_score} illustrates two normal score plots from a continuous–ordinal pair and a continuous–continuous pair.
-The left panel shows the normal score plot of \texttt{surgerytime} and the latent Gaussian version of \texttt{bloodloss} in the non-serious complication class.
+The left panel of \autoref{fig:normal_score} shows the normal score plot of \texttt{surgerytime} and the latent Gaussian version of \texttt{bloodloss} in the non-serious complication class.
 Stronger upper-tail dependence than expected under bivariate normality is visible.
 Therefore, it supports the fitted Gumbel copula that captures upper tail dependence (see \autoref{fig:vine_structure}).
 In the right panel, the plot for \texttt{surgerytime} and \texttt{age} in the serious complication class exhibits stronger right lower-tail dependence, which is also consistent with the rotated Clayton copula used in the vine copula model (see \autoref{fig:vine_structure}).

 Additional normal score plots for other variable pairs (continuous-continuous and continuous-ordinal) are available upon request.
 Overall, our diagnostics support the adequacy of the fitted pair-copulas.
 We refer interested readers to \cite{nikoloulopoulos2015factor} for diagnostic methods in the discrete-discrete pair of variables.